aayars/mastodon-boilerplate/README.md

 Start up a VM (VPS) of the latest stable Debian, on your hosting provider of choice.

+Secure the new host's ports, and install Docker.

-Follow Mastodon's instructions for initially securing a new server.
+Follow Mastodon's instructions for initially securing a new server:
   - https://docs.joinmastodon.org/admin/prerequisites/

 Follow Docker's instructions for installing from a Debian repository.